lifuyi/aistyle/init.md

 3. `python main.py` - Start server
 4. Open http://localhost:8000

-The app is fully functional and ready to transform HTML content!
+The app is fully functional and ready to translate page styles and transform HTML content!